There Are Many Reasons Employees Disengage and Quit

 What to Do?

-Your first step is to understand the reasons employees disengage and leave and then to do something meaningful about it.
+Similar to when you assess organizational culture, your first step is to understand the reasons employees disengage and leave and then to do something visible and meaningful about it.

 Defining Employee Disengagement

 Let’s start with defining employee disengagement.
 Employee engagement experts know that the first step is to use a valid tool to measure level of employee engagement.
-Our Best Places to Work Employee Engagement Survey breaks employees into four engagement profiles:
+We break employees into four engagement profiles:

 The Top 4 Reasons Employees Disengage and Quit